evader1337/opentracing-blog/article/post.md

 ## Summary
 In this article, we have demonstrated the basic principles of distributed tracing for microservices.
 We implemented tracing of an existing application using the KumuluzEE OpenTracing extension.
 We did not need to write a lot of code.
 We only changed a few lines and added some annotations.
 This shows how simple it is to add distributed tracing to your existing microservices and get all the benefits of distributed tracing such as tracing requests through entire network of microservices and easier pinpointing of slowdowns.

 Even though we covered basics of tracing, we left a few things out.
 For example, we did not include integration with MicroProfile Config extension and KumuluzEE config frameworks, which would allow additional tracing configuration such as ignoring tracing on JAX-RS endpoints and changing the way that spans are named.
 We have explained more advanced features only briefly but would suggest the reader to dig deeper into OpenTracing if they plan to use it in real-world applications.
-We also used the basic Jaeger configuration, ran all-in-one Jaeger and skipped most of the configuration.
-Running Jaeger as all-in-one is not recommended in production.
-For that reason, Jaeger components can be run separately (agent, collector, query and ingester).
-We did not cover any of the Jaeger specifics in the article, so we refer the reader to the Jaeger documentation for more in-depth guide on how to run Jaeger in production.

-Thank you for reading and stay tuned for the second part, which will cover the Zipkin tracing.
+We also used the basic Jaeger/Zipkin configuration and ran the all-in-one Docker images.
+Before running either one in production, consult the documentation for proper use cases and guidelines.

 ## Useful links and references
 For more information, visit the following links: